mgpauly1458/mgpauly.github.io/projects/hand-written-digit.md

 <img class="img-fluid" src="https://user-images.githubusercontent.com/74911365/215585524-09bed3ca-9d22-44a5-be5e-6390098f55c8.png">

 # Handwritten Digit TensorFlow Web Application
 This is a personal project which I am the sole contributor.
-It's creation involved training a TensorFlow neural network to recognize hand written digits, deploying the model to the cloud, and creating a frontend user interface which allows people to draw their own digits with a mouse and recieve the model's prediction of what digit it thinks it sees (0-9).
+It's creation involved training a TensorFlow neural network to recognize hand written digits, deploying the model to the cloud, and creating a frontend user interface which allows people to draw their own digits with a mouse and receive the model's prediction of what digit it thinks it sees (0-9).

 # Contents
 - [Usage](#usage)